Why draw or use illustrations?

 A bit more detail…

-My illustrations are great for communicating about ecology, urban sustainability, sustainable food and agriculture, DIY food and gardening projects, hunting and gathering, and the people that do all these things.
+My illustrations have been used for communicating about ecology, urban sustainability, sustainable food and agriculture, DIY food and gardening projects, hunting and gathering, and the people that do all these things.

 My commissioned and published illustrations have been used for: